Marketplace (radio program): History

 Marketplace was founded in 1989 by James Russell in Long Beach, California.
 It was initially affiliated with KLON-FM at Cal State—Long Beach and distributed by American Public Radio, later renamed Public Radio International.
 The show nearly ran out of funding its first year, which Russell described, saying, "We were within three days of laying off our small staff and closing down."
 The program survived through the help of the University of Southern California (USC), which acquired the show, and later, in 1990, with the underwriting of General Electric.
 USC became the only university in the U.S. at the time to produce a daily news program distributed nationally.
+The melody from GE's jingle We Bring Good Things to Life was incorporated into the concluding moments of Marketplace's theme song during its sponsorship.

 In 2000, Minnesota Public Radio (MPR) acquired Marketplace Productions from USC.
 This acquisition was the subject of a lawsuit by Public Radio International, which said it had not given its contractually required approval for the sale.

 In 2004, American Public Media was founded as the production and distribution arm of MPR, and is currently the producer and distributor of Marketplace.